741 Colonel Ledyard Highway

 (next year’s budget) that they would need to address the funding options to support both

-the Street Sweeper (see above Old Business Item #3) and the Food Scrap Compost
+the Street Sweeper (see above Old Business Item #3) and the Food Waste Compost

 Program, noting that both initiatives were viable uses of the Beverage Container